amaiellu/bmme_890_schaefer/README.md

 the inner product of two column vectors, as well as the outer product by four loop and by @ symbol.

+Update to Hw2B: previous notebook was erroneous.
+I have now made a copy of the correct homework file, and added my code to each exercise.